berkmancenter/wiki-uturn/README.md

 0.1

+**Note: Given the extremely early version, please avoid using UTurn directly on a production wiki.
+Use it on a test wiki, once you discover it has no problems, then deploy it on a production wiki.
+If you find problems, submit an issue with your wiki settings, the problem, and the log entry.**

 ## About

 There are a handful of situations when a MediaWiki install has to be locked for some period of time.
 Unfortunately, many times people forget to lock their wikis; they forget to close registration; they forget to keep moderating.
 An example might be a course website during the summer: once final exams come around, the professor forgets to close their wiki's registration, or moderate it.
 Then when they return to it at the start of a new semseter, they realize that spam bots have infested it and filled the pages with links and spam.